Yonas650/Budget_Tracker_Web_App/README.md

    - This file is the main entry point of the application, where the express application is configured and run.

 ## Annotations / References Used

-(__TODO__: list any tutorials/references/etc. that you've based your code off of)

-1. [passport.js authentication docs](http://passportjs.org/docs) - (add link to source code that was based on this)
-2. [tutorial on vue.js](https://vuejs.org/v2/guide/) - (add link to source code that was based on this)